Services & Rates

 This is the juicy stuff!
-In this work, I focus on helping you develop your ideas fully and convey them as clearly and beautifully as possible.
+In this work, I help you develop your ideas fully and convey them as clearly and beautifully as possible.
 You’ll get detailed edits on both the macro and micro levels.
 I will:

 - Make sure you’re communicating what you really mean to say;

-- Give careful feedback on how your ideas flow through the book as a whole, as well as through each chapter, paragraph, and sentence;
+- Give careful feedback on how your ideas and language flow through the book as a whole, as well as through each chapter, paragraph, and sentence;

 - Help your voice shine brightly and consistently; and

-- Dig into detailed line edits for word choice and obvious typo fixes.
+- Dig into detailed word choice edits and make obvious grammar and typo fixes.
 (Note that new typos inevitably spring up in every phase of rewriting, so full proofreading services are offered separately.
 See below.)

 Even if the book I’m reading is really engaging, when my eyes and mind snag on a typo I’m immediately booted out of the flow of writing and distracted from the content.
 It’s annoying every time.
 Let’s make sure that doesn’t happen to your readers!